Search

 }

-When you manually specify a name for an endpoint like above and you want to point to that endpoint when using SendCreatedAtAsync() method, you must use the overload that takes a string argument with which you can specify the name of the target endpoint.
+When you manually specify a name/operation ID for an endpoint like above and you want to point to that endpoint when using SendCreatedAtAsync() method, you must use the overload that takes a string argument with which you can specify the name of the target endpoint.
 I.e. you lose the convenience/type-safety of being able to simply point to another endpoint using the class type like so:

 await SendCreatedAtAsync<GetInvoiceEndpoint>(...);